Stratford–Okahukura line: 1950s upgrades and maintenance

 Upgrades and maintenance to the track were undertaken in 1959–60.
 Some of the track was replaced with 75 lbs/yd rail that at some point was made into a continuously welded rail.
+This work also involved a deviation at Stratford in conjunction with the shifting of that station to the southern edge of town (and the current station building being built).

 Crossing loops

 Crossing loops were established at Te Wera, Whangamōmona, Tangarakau, and Ōhura.
 Three stations (Te Wera, Whangamōmona, and Ōhura) had stationmasters.
 The short loops meant that long trains had to be split to fit into the loop and siding.

 Operation

 Passenger services

 The SOL was initially served by the New Plymouth Night Express between New Plymouth and Auckland and by Stratford–Taumarunui passenger trains.
 When the line opened, it was reported that overnight express trains between Auckland and New Plymouth could now complete the journey in less than 12 hours.
 On Sundays, Tuesdays and Thursdays trains left Auckland at 7pm, Taumarunui at 12.45am and reached New Plymouth at 6.1am.
 The trains returned on Mondays, Wednesdays and Fridays, leaving New Plymouth at 7.10pm, Stratford 8.31pm and arriving at Auckland at 7.6am.
 Whangamōmona had refreshment rooms from 1933 to 1965.

 Fiat or "88 seater" railcars replaced the Auckland-New Plymouth express trains from 1956, but were cut back to New Plymouth-Taumarunui in 1971.
 Mixed trains were withdrawn in 1975.

 Scheduled passenger trains ceased in January 1983 as roads in the rugged and isolated northern Taranaki were improved and passengers switched to cars, though the line was not closed to all passenger trains until January 2007, after an excursion to Whangamōmona's "Republic Day" celebrations.
 This terminated the operation of excursions, but efforts were made to have the line upgraded to a standard where excursions will again be possible.
 A working party of stakeholders was formed in June 2007 to investigate the current state of the line and to develop a case for upgrading it.
 Considerable maintenance was required to bring the line up to safety standards required for passenger trains at a cost of approximately NZ$6 million to complete, according to Stratford Mayor Brian Jeffares.